-All employees are expected to promote diversity and inclusion by treating others with respect and creating a workplace where everyone is valued.
-All employees are required to complete diversity and inclusion training, where they learn the importance of seeing differences as an opportunity for learning, understanding, and collaboration.
-This training reaffirms our commitment to diversity and inclusion by ensuring every employee is familiar with the benefits of a diverse, inclusive team, and company policies that uphold this focus.
+All employees are expected to promote integrity and teamwork by treating others with respect and creating a workplace where everyone is valued.
+All leaders are required to complete Maintaining a Productive Work Environment training, where they learn the importance of seeing differences as an opportunity for learning, understanding, and collaboration.
+This training reaffirms our commitment to creating a positive working environment by ensuring every employee is familiar with the benefits of a diverse, inclusive team, and company policies that uphold this focus.